Bob and Brad T2 Review

 Tested Speeds and Percussion Range

-It has 5-speed gears to go with that percussion range, which is fairly reasonable.
+It has 5 speeds to complement that percussion range, which is relatively reasonable.

-It’s a high-revving device, and we’re guessing that’s because of the low amplitude.
+It’s a high-revving muscle massager, and we’re guessing that’s because of the low amplitude.
 That also means it can get pretty intense on higher gears, especially when gliding it over the skin.

 A thing to keep in mind is that when you try to apply some more force, the speed will slow – the weak motor can’t handle a lot of pressure.

-Our dB meter gave us 54.4/58.2 dB for the first and last gear.
-That is decent enough, but we’ve seen quieter percussive massage guns.
+Our dB meter gave us 54.4/58.2 dB for the first and last speed.
+That is decent enough, but we’ve seen quieter massage guns.

-The manufacturer’s specs say it’s quieter than our dB readings – they claim a minimum working noise of 45 dB.
+The manufacturer’s specifications state that it’s quieter than our dB readings – they claim a minimum working noise level of 45 dB.

 But we guess it’s okay.
 We heard some rattling sound at the highest speed and vibrations in the holding hand, but nothing unusual.